fragcolor-xyz/shards/docs/docs/reference/shards/shards/types.md

 Type **Bool** allows only two values - `true` or `false`.
 In that sense it can be thought of as a special case of an [**Enum**](#enum) data type.

 Consider the shard [`(Is)`](../General/Is/).
-This shard compares its input and the value in the `:Value` parameter for equality.
+This shard compares its input and the value in the `Value` parameter for equality.
 After the comparison it needs to communicate its result in a yes/no format (yes values are equal; no values are not equal).

 ```clojure linenums="1"
 (Is